ngaioKhauri/quest-submissions/README.md

 ### Day 3

-1. Define your own contract that stores a dictionary of resources.
-Add a function to get a reference to one of the resources in the dictionary.
+**1. Define your own contract that stores a dictionary of resources.
+Add a function to get a reference to one of the resources in the dictionary.**

 ```
 pub contract NgaioSucks {